s3-ahsu/s3-ahsu-BIO-312-Final-Credit-Repository/README.md

 ```
 mkdir ~/lab03-$MYGIT/NP_036387.2
 ```
-Once you created the folder, use the cd command to make sure it is there:
+Once you created the folder, use the cd command to go there:
 ```
 cd ~/lab03-$MYGIT/NP_036387.2
 ```